Wood Staining 101! Your go to guide with all the information you'll need to tackle your next DIY!

 Wood Staining 101

-WOOD STAINING 101- YOUR GO TO GUIDE with all the information you’ll need to tackle your next DIY.
-From the supplies you’ll need to achieving the best outcome.
-You’ve come to the right place!
+WOOD STAINING 101- Your go-to guide with all of the information you need to tackle your next DIY.
+You've come to the right place!

 If there's one aspect of DIY-ing that I've been doing since the beginning of time, it would be staining.
 I've not only used this technique on wood hundreds of times, but also on my parents carpet, their front steps leading into their home, and their back patio.
 The cycle continues as I've passed this horrific gene of spilling stain to my kiddos!
 Oh the stories I could tell!
 Don't you fret....I'll share one with you!